 A lifetime native of Plainville Massachusetts.

 I was born in April of 1960 with a medical complication meconium ileus which required surgery at the age of 3 days old. meconium ileus is often a sign of Cystic Fibrosis (CF).
-My elder sister of 11 months, Penny, had recently been diagnosed with the CF. I also was tested for CF using the salt test and tested positive.
+Since my elder sister of 11 months, Penny, had recently been diagnosed with the CF, I was also tested for CF and the results weren’t in my favor.
 In the 60’s the median life expectancy of a CF patient was early to mid 20’s.
 My elder sister Penny passed at the age of 16, due to lung complications from CF.

-I am a gadget geek, animal lover, helicopter pilot, pistolsmith, ex-marathoner, computer programmer, world traveler, Apple devotee since 1989 and most importantly a great husband since 1988.
-Although, she may claim different 😀
+I am a gadget geek, animal lover, helicopter pilot, pistolsmith, ex-marathoner, computer programmer, world traveler, Apple devotee since 1989.

 Total introvert who thrives in solitude, requiring limited social interaction, providing that I have my loyal hound’s by my side.

 Update February 2018: We have sold my home of 36 years and am moving to Bonita Springs Florida with my wife and dogs.